"What do we want? And when do we want it? Human rights and modern Victoria."

 Speakers and Topics

-Professor Gary Foley, Victoria University: Aboriginal rights
+Professor Gary Foley, Victoria University: "Victoria’s key role in the black power movement."

 Background Information